Mahindra Roxor: Design

 The Roxor is based on the design of the Willys and Jeep CJ models made from the 1940s through the 1980s.
 Mahindra was granted a license in 1947 to use the Jeep and CJ trademarks, and Willys originally shipped complete vehicle kits directly to Mahindra.
 Over time, the vehicle's manufacturing was localized in India.

 In the US market, the Roxor has a roll-over protection system, which creates the upper body structure and is attached directly to the frame.
-It has a single gauge speedometer on all variants, with digital fuel gauge, odometer, and tachometer.
+It has a speedometer, digital fuel gauge, odometer, and tachometer.

 The Roxor is available in two- and four-passenger versions and with either a manual or automatic transmission.
-It can be had with 16-inch steel or aluminum wheels, with several options for tires.
+It can be had with 16 in steel or aluminum wheels, with several options for tires.

 Powertrain

 The Roxor is powered by the Mahindra M2DICR 2.5 L direct-injection turbodiesel engine that produces 63 bhp at 3,200 rpm and 144 lbft of torque at 1,400 rpm and has a compression ratio of 18.6:1.

 To ensure safe off-highway use, the top speed is electronically limited to 45 mph in the 2018 model and 55 mph for 2019 and newer models.

 The HDUV version is powered by a 4-cylinder 2730 cc turbo diesel engine that produces 55 bhp at 2,300 rpm and 144 lbft torque at 1,400 rpm, mated to a five-speed manual gearbox.